SabrinaPau/07_eda-project-1/README.md

 - Please create a new repository on GitHub and invite all team members to collaborate.
   - Include a .gitignore file to your repo.
 At the least your data folder should be listed, since you want to make sure not to push any data to GitHub.
 - Start VS Code!
+- Either use your nf_base environment or if you want to experiment with new packages:
 - Create a new virtual environment using:
 ```BASH
 # Create new environment